Rebecca, Amazing Woman of Faith

 As Rebekah pulled up her pitcher, the stranger asked if she would give him a drink.
 He looked tired and thirsty as if he had been on a long journey.
 “Of course,” Rebecca said as she handed the man her pitcher full of water.

 You see, the stranger had traveled over 3 months from Canaan to reach the city of Haran.
-He had been commissioned to find a wife for his master’s son, Isaac.
+His master had commissioned him to find a wife for Isaac, his son.
 When he stopped beside the well, he prayed for the Lord’s help.
 As he prayed, he had an idea.
 “Lord, show me the maiden I am to choose.
-When I ask for a drink, she will offer to water my camels also.”
+When I ask for a drink, she will offer to water my camels as well.”

 To draw enough water for 10 camels was a lot of work.
 Each camel could drink up to 70 gallons of water.
 Abraham’s servant marveled as Rebekah brought up pitcher after pitcher to pour into the trough until the camels were no longer thirsty.

 Rebekah was beautiful.
 She was about the right age to marry (14 years old).
 She went about her work happily.
-The servant thought, “Surely this must be the Lord’s choice for Isaacs’s wife.”
+Abraha’s servant thought, “Surely this must be the Lord’s choice for Isaacs’s wife.”

 Only one question remained.
-Abraham had specified the maiden should be from his family in Haran.
+Abraham had specified the maiden should be from his family.

 A Brave Woman of Faith